+MetLife vision coverage is optional for you and your eligible dependents.
 MetLife Vision, administered by Superior Vision Network, is a vision coverage option available to you and your eligible dependents.
 If you choose to enroll in a vision plan, the entire premium for this coverage will be deducted monthly from your OPERS benefit payment.
 For more detailed information about covered services and limitations, refer to metlife.com/opers or call MetLife.

-Plan Features
+Plan Highlights

 - Your plan offers coverage on eye exams.
 Even if you don't wear glasses or contacts, regular visits to your eye doctor may help contribute to your overall health.
 Routine vision exams can help catch serious problems, such as diabetes and high blood pressure1. - Your plan offers coverage on frames and lenses.
-Discounts are also available for polycarbonate (shatter-resistant) lenses, ultraviolet (UV) coating, scratch-resistant and anti-reflective coatings and progressive lenses.

-Choose from thousands of ophthalmologists, optometrists and opticians or popular retail locations.
-You can also access the top 50 retailers in network like America's Best Contacts & Eyeglasses, Costco Optical, Eyeglass World, LensCrafters, Pearle Vision, Target Optical, VisionWorks, Walmart and more2.

-Plus, shop at online in-network eyewear stores, including Glasses.com, ContactsDirect, 1-800 Contacts and Befitting.com.
+Discounts are also available for polycarbonate (shatter-resistant) lenses, ultraviolet (UV) coating, scratch-resistant and anti-reflective coatings and progressive lenses. - Choose from thousands of ophthalmologists, optometrists and opticians or popular retail locations.
+You can also access the top 50 retailers in network like America's Best Contacts & Eyeglasses, Costco Optical, Eyeglass World, LensCrafters, Pearle Vision, Target Optical, VisionWorks, Walmart and more2. - Plus, shop at online in-network eyewear stores, including Glasses.com, ContactsDirect, 1-800-Contacts and Befitting.com.